The Forest Boy

 Suddenly Lua leapt to her feet and ran into the other sleeping room.
 Everyone stared after her, baffled.
-She couldn't be afraid of the injured boy; Lua was the bravest girl in the settlement, and besides, he was clearly the one who was afraid of them.
+She couldn't be afraid of the injured boy; Lua was the bravest girl in the settlement.
+Besides, he was clearly the one who was afraid of them.

 She reappeared almost immediately, holding her old doll, a battered collection of tied rags that Ari had given her turns ago when she had first arrived here.
 It hadn't changed much since the last time Tren had seen it, except it was even more dirty and tattered.
 She must have been keeping it stuffed under her sleeping mat.

 Lua started toward the boy, moving slowly as if she was trying to approach a wounded animal.
 The boy watched her with wary mistrust.
 She stopped in front of him and sat on her heels; he was still taller than she was, even sitting down huddled against the doorframe.
 She held out the doll, pressed it against his hand until his fingers closed around it.
 Then she whispered, "I won't tell."

 The boy's eyes widened.
 He looked at the doll and then at Lua.
 Something seemed to pass between them, something that made his shoulders slump and the tension leave his body.

 "What's your name, little one?"
 Kaleb said softly.
 He was speaking Altanic, the trade language that everyone along the Long Road used.

 The boy hesitated, bit his lip, and said, "Moon."

 Ari asked, "Did you leave your family, Moon?"

 Moon hesitated, so long Tren didn't think he would answer.
 But then he said, "They were killed."
 His grip on the doll tightened, as if it was giving him courage to trust them, and he added, "We lived in the forest.
 My mother, my sister and brothers."